HotCakeX/Harden-Windows-Security/README.md

 ## Windows Update Configurations

-- 🟩
+- 🟩 Enables Windows Update to download and install updates on any network, metered or not; because the updates are important and should not be suppressed, **that's what bad actors would want.**
-- 🟩
+- 🟩 Enables "Receive Updates for other Microsoft products" (such as PowerShell) and sets updates to be installed outside of active hours automatically
-- 🟩
+- 🟩 Enables "Notify me when a restart is required to finish updating"
-- 🟩 Enable Windows Update to download and install updates on any network, metered or not; because the updates are important and should not be suppressed, **that's what bad actors would want.**
+- 🟩 Sets the deadline for automatic updates and restarts for quality and feature updates to 2 days